Main Health Problems in Disasters and Emergencies

 Can I Donate Medical Supplies?

-At Bonyan we can receive your donation as cash, and provide the most essential and suitable medical aids for people.
+At Bonyan, we can receive your donation as cash and provide the most essential and suitable medical aid for people.

 Who Takes Donated Medical Supplies?

-People who need medical aid, and live in camps and disasters areas.
+People who need medical aid live in camps and disaster areas.